Alain Bejjani

-Alain Bejjani (b.
-1973) is a Lebanese business executive.
-From February 2015 until January 2023 he was the CEO of the Majid Al Futtaim Group, an international diversified conglomerate with ventures in shopping mall ownership and operation, hotel ownership and operation, retail stores, leisure and entertainment centers, and mixed-use residential communities, headquartered in the United Arab Emirates with operations in the Middle East and Africa.
-Prior to becoming CEO he had spent nine years at the company in increasingly senior positions.
+Alain Bejjani (born 1973) is a Lebanese business executive.

 Early life and education

 Bejjani was born in Beirut, Lebanon in 1973.
-He attended the Collège Notre Dame de Jamhour in Beirut.

 He subsequently studied at the Lycée Champlain in Paris.
 Bejjani earned a Bachelor's in Civil Law and Master's in Civil and Corporate Law from Université Paris XII in 1994.
 He received a Masters in Lebanese Law from Lebanese Law University in 1995, and was admitted to the bar in Lebanon in 1997.

 Career

 Bejjani was a founding partner of the law firm Melkane, Rached, Bejjani & Associates in Lebanon from 1999 to 2006.
 He was also Executive Vice Chairman of the Investment Development Authority of Lebanon from 2001 to 2005.

 In 2006 he joined the Majid Al Futtaim Group, initially as Vice President Legal at Majid Al Futtaim Properties.
 Beginning in 2009 he was Head of Business Development for Majid Al Futtaim Properties; in this position he oversaw acquisitions and development and gained an extensive knowledge of the company.

 In 2014 he was made Chief Corporate Development Officer and Brand Officer of Majid Al Futtaim.
 He was responsible for driving the company's brand and business vision, strategy, innovation, and intellectual property.

 In February 2015 Bejjani was appointed CEO of Majid Al Futtaim Group, replacing the departing Iyad Malas.

 He formed a 25-year aspirational vision for the company, "creating great moments for everyone, every day", and established a five-year plan focused on customer experience, digital capability and data analysis, and leadership and talent development.
 He established a Leadership Institute for employees.

 Bejjani led a digital transformation of the company, including by using data analytics to transform and individualize customers' shopping experience; training the company's employees in data, analytics, and technology; collaborating with Smart Dubai in data enrichment, policy, education, technology, and new technologies such as blockchain, Artificial Intelligence (A.I.), and the Internet of Things, hiring Silicon Valley data specialists to expand MAF's digital and e-commerce operations; acquiring e-commerce companies; partnering with Will.i.am's tech firm to deploy A.I.-powered conversational and contextual voice assistant technology at retail outlets; and bringing Dreamscape Immersive virtual reality to cinemas in the Middle East.